jkorab/smx-bootstraps/README.md

 	karaf@root> _

 Install the `smxb-ping-pong` features file.
 This gets pulled out from your local Maven repository, and defines which bundles you mean to install for the bootstrap project.

 	karaf@root> features:addurl mvn:net.jakubkorab.smx/smxb-ping-pong/1.0-SNAPSHOT/xml/features

-You can now check that the features defined in that file are available for installation []
+You can now check that the features defined in that file are available for installation:

 	karaf@root> features:list | grep smxb
 	[uninstalled] [1.0                 ] smxb-ping-pong                       smxb-ping-pong-1.0-SNAPSHOT
 	[uninstalled] [1.0                 ] smxb-ping                            smxb-ping-pong-1.0-SNAPSHOT
 	[uninstalled] [1.0                 ] smxb-pong                            smxb-ping-pong-1.0-SNAPSHOT

-NP: It's often a good idea to prefix all of your features and bundles with a known string, such as smxb in this case, so you can easily find them via the grep command in the various  listings.
+_NP: It's often a good idea to prefix all of your features and bundles with a known string, such as `smxb` in this case, so you can easily find them via the grep command in the various listings._

 Install all of the necessary OSGi bundles by installing the `smxb-ping-pong` feature